sindhuassign18-ux/basicl_inear-regression-model/README.md

 # basicl_inear-regression-model
 A beginner-friendly Linear Regression project that predicts sepal length from petal length using Python and Scikit-learn.
+Problem Statement: Can we predict sepal length based on petal length?

 The model's predictions are compared with the actual values using Mean Squared Error (MSE) to evaluate its performance.
 A scatter plot with the regression line is also used to visualize the relationship between petal length and sepal length.